 At a gathering of Proud Boys in Salem, Oregon, that hosted former Trump adviser Roger Stone, the entire group was photographed making the sign.

-So when a former White House aide named Zina Bash appeared to flash the sign during confirmation hearings for Supreme Court nominee Brett Kavanaugh while seated directly behind him on September 4, an uproar arose on social media led by Twitter users claiming that she was making a surreptitious “white power” signal to knowing viewers.
-Bash aggravated matters two days later by showing up again behind Kavanaugh and flashing the sign aggressively.
+So when a former White House aide named Zina Bash was accused of flashing the sign during confirmation hearings for Supreme Court nominee Brett Kavanaugh while seated directly behind him on September 4, an uproar arose on social media led by Twitter users claiming that she was making a surreptitious “white power” signal to knowing viewers.

 Just as quickly, however, mainstream media accounts shut down discussion of the matter by referring to the established narrative, explaining the signal’s spread entirely as a 4chan hoax.
 Eventually the whole matter was dismissed as liberal silliness.